comet-dev/ices/README.md

-# dust-particles
+# Ices
-Dusts (short for dust-particles) are contained formats that simplifies distribution and installation.
+Ices are contained formats that simplifies distribution and installation for CometJS.